-Rather than engage with the mood and the thought processes, tell myself they are more problematic because of lack of sleep.
+Rather than engaging with the mood and the thought processes, I tell myself they are more problematic because of lack of sleep.

-Problem solve this scenario by going to bed early and doing everything I can to get a good nights sleep.
+Problem solves this scenario by going to bed early and doing everything I can to get a good nights sleep.
 This meant

 - No mulling it over

 - No making my emotions worse.